19hours/sg-statutes/Acts/State Immunity Act.md

 18\.
 A certificate by or on behalf of the Minister for Foreign Affairs shall be conclusive evidence on any question —

-(a) whether any country is a State for the purposes of Part II, whether any territory is a constituent territory of a federal State for those purposes or as to the person or persons to be regarded for those purposes as the head or government of a State;
+(a) whether any country is a State for the purposes of Part 2, whether any territory is a constituent territory of a federal State for those purposes or as to the person or persons to be regarded for those purposes as the head or government of a State; and

 (b) whether, and if so when, a document has been served or received as mentioned in section 14(1) or (5).

 ### Excluded matters

-19\.—(1) Part II does not affect any immunity or privilege applicable in Singapore to diplomatic and consular agents, and section 8(1) does not apply to proceedings concerning a State’s title to or its possession of property used for the purposes of a diplomatic mission.
+19\.—(1) Part 2 does not affect any immunity or privilege applicable in Singapore to diplomatic and consular agents, and section 8(1) does not apply to proceedings concerning a State’s title to or its possession of property used for the purposes of a diplomatic mission.

-(2) Part II does not apply to —
+(2) Part 2 does not apply to —

-(a) proceedings relating to anything done by or in relation to the armed forces of a State while present in Singapore and, in particular, has effect subject to the Visiting Forces Act [Cap.
-344];
+(a) proceedings relating to anything done by or in relation to the armed forces of a State while present in Singapore and, in particular, has effect subject to the Visiting Forces Act (Cap.
+344);

 (b) criminal proceedings; and